dakshdrolia376/Coursera_ML/README.md

 # Coursera_ML
+These are the solutions to assignments of Andrew Ng Machine Learning Course on Coursera immplemented in Python .

-Week 05 is not working properly .
+ex-04  is not working properly .
 Give any suggestions to improve .